 Insurance - Have you remembered to get third party insurance?

 If not then you can get insurance at the Global Alliance kiosk.
-You can also purchase insurance online at www.askari.co.za

 Make sure that all your paperwork is in order and have a working pen handy.

-The border post is busiest over weekends and Christmas and Easter and if you are travelling at these times, it pays to be patient.
+The Lebombo border post is busiest over weekends and Christmas and Easter and if you are travelling at these times, it pays to be patient.
 If you are self-catering, remember that you are only allowed to take goods of a certain value into the country (Check with one of our Destination Specialists what the latest regulations are).

 You may have to produce your till slips to prove the value of the goods so have them handy.
 However, Mozambique has fantastic fresh produce, so do not take to many provisions; rather enjoy the famous local cuisine.